pricodingg/pricodingg/README.md

 - 👋 Hi, I’m Priyaa
-- 👀 I’m interested in exploring technologies
+- 👀 I’m tech enthusiast
 - 🌱 I’m currently learning full stack development
 - 📫 How to reach me :pm0009604@gmail.com
--

 <!---
 pricodingg/pricodingg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.